LuigiLegion/gatsby-portfolio-site/content/blog/react-redux-bank/index.md

 Educational workshop that goes through the steps of setting up a mock bank web app using React, Redux, and React-Redux.

-MVP completed in 2 days for a code-along.
+Completed in 2 days for a code-along.

 ### Tech Stack